How to set weight loss goals that actually work

-Time-limited: Once you have a goal, give it some added credence by creating a deadline.
+Time-bound: Once you have a goal, give it some added commitment by creating a deadline.
 Having a time limit for your weight loss journey is a great way to motivate you to stay the course.

-Losing weight isn’t just about a number on a scale.
-It’s about how you look and feel.
-If you have a weight loss goal but happen to fall short, don’t be hard on yourself and definitely don’t give up.
+If you have a weight loss goal but fall short, don’t be hard on yourself, and don’t give up.

 Instead, think about how you feel now compared to when you started.
-After being on a weight loss journey for a certain amount of time, maybe you realize your goal wasn’t as realistic as you thought.
-That’s OK too.
+After being on a weight loss journey for a certain amount of time, you may realize your goal wasn’t as realistic as you thought.
+That’s OK, too.
 Take a step back, re-evaluate where you are, and adjust your plan as needed.

 Give yourself time to learn what works for you, identify roadblocks, and adjust your strategy so you can continue to lose the weight you want and lead a healthier lifestyle.

-GOLO offers many simple and effective ways to stick to your weight loss goals once they’re set.
-Between the GOLO for Life Plan, recipes, and our personalized GOLO Support, you’ll have all the tools you need to achieve your weight loss goals.
+GOLO offers many simple and effective ways to stick to your weight loss goals.
+Between the GOLO for Life® Plan, the Release® supplement, recipes, and our personalized GOLO Support, you’ll have all the tools you need to achieve your weight loss goals.